Where to Begin

 In fact, Ethereum might be the perfect ‘starter’ blockchain for a crypto beginner.
 Why?
 Because it allows you to try many different blockchain applications on one platform, setting up just one type of wallet and having an easily accessible, active community of users that you can turn to for answers.

 Where can this community be reached?
 Twitter and Reddit tend to be the platforms where most crypto news and discussion takes place.
 If you use MEW, it’s highly recommended that you follow the Twitter account for updates, tips, and alerts.
-Decentralized crypto services like MEW will never email users first and will not send out newsletters to avoid creating vectors for phishing attacks, so it’s important to stay tuned to social channel announcements.
+You can also find MEW on Telegram, another messaging platform popular in the crypto space.
+Decentralized crypto services like MEW don't email users first (only in response to a support inquiry) to avoid creating vectors for phishing attacks, so it’s important to stay tuned to social channel announcements.

 If the Ethereum ecosystem sounds like something you’d like to explore, getting a wallet is the essential first step.